-SITE OWNER OR DESIGNATED REPRESENTATIVE SIGNATURE I certify that all information and statements in Boxes 2 & 3 are true.
-I understand that a false statement made herein is punishable as a Class "A" misdemeanor, pursuant to Section 210.45 of the Penal Law. print name at \\\\\ print business address am certifying as \\\\\\(Owner or Remedial Party) for the Site named in the Site Details Section of this form.
-Signature of Owner or Remedial Party Rendering Certification Date Box 6 QUALIFIED ENVIRONMENTAL PROFESSIONAL (QEP) SIGNATURE I certify that all information and statements in Box 4 are true.
-I understand that a false statement made herein is punishable as a Class "A" misdemeanor, pursuant to Section 210.45 of the Penal Law. \\\\at \\\\print business address am certifying as a Qualified Environmental Professional for the \\\\\\ (Owner or Remedial Party) for the Site named in the Site Details Section of this form.
-Signature of Qualified Environmental Professional, for Stamp (if Required) Date the Owner or Remedial Party, Rendering Certification
+IFICATIONS C915197 Box 5 I certify that all information and statements in Boxes 2 made herein is punishable as a Class "A" misdemear nor, pursuant to Section 210.45 of the Penal Law.
+Iat print business address am certifying as (Owner or Remedial Party) for the Site named in the Site Details Section of this f orm.
+Signature of Owner or Remedial Party Rendering Ce rtification Date I certify that all information and statements in Box 4 a herein is punishable as a Class "A" misdemeanor, pu I at print name print business address am certifying as a Qualified Environmental Profession nal for the (Owner or Remedial Party) for the Site named in the Site Details Section of this form.
+Signature of Qualified Environmental Professional, fo the Owner or Remedial Party, Rendering Certification r Stamp (if Required) Date